GoogleContainerTools/skaffold/docs/design_proposals/sync-improvements.md

   '*.js': app/
 ```

-This is error prone and unnecessarily hard to use, because the destination is
+This is error prone and unnecessarily hard to use because the destination can often be determined by the builder.
+For example a destination path is
 already contained in the Dockerfile for docker build. (see #1166, #1581).
 In addition, the syncing needs to handle special cases for globbing and often
 requires a long list of sync patterns (#1807).